nhsbsa/nhsbsa-digital-playbook/src/data-visualisation/dashboard-layout/info-pages.md

 ### Text content

-Your content should follow the corporate [NHS Business Services Authority Content Design Standards][info 1]
+Your content should follow the corporate NHS Business Services Authority Content Design Standards.
+Please note: [this link to the NHSBSA Content Design Standards][info 1] leads to an internal folder.
+This will be updated once the relevant content is added to the playbook.

 Some important notes in relation to your text content:

 - A Header 1 has been used on each page to help navigate a screen reader, Header 1 should be size 16px.
 - The body of the text should be size 12px.
-[Source - Accessible print publications ][info 2]
+[Source - Accessible print publications][info 2]
 - Frutiger or Arial should be used as the font throughout the report.
 The core NHS font is Frutiger and the secondary font is Arial.
 [Source - NHS identity guidelines; Fonts][info 3]

 This is a basic example of one of the pages: